Spiidey/useful-shit/README.md

   5. [SMTP](#smtp)? check for valid users with netcat/VRFY or scripts.
 Exim?
 SendMail? - Check sploits.
   6. Some random/weird port?
 Use telnet or nc to it and see what output we get.

 4. Run [`searchsploit`](https://github.com/offensive-security/exploit-database) or Google the service/software version of each port.
+   - Sometimes though, you don't have to use an exploit.
+You might find something useful on [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) ([Reverse Shell Cheatsheet](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md)) or [GTFOBins](https://gtfobins.github.io/).

-5. Try to exploit the vulnerability you found with `searchsploit` to gain a limited or root shell - just don't be a tard and DoS shit.
+5. Try to exploit the vulnerability you found with `searchsploit` to gain a limited or root shell - just don't be foolish and DoS shit.
+It ruins your experience and others' as well.
   - If limited shell then use the linux or windows exploit suggesters, "searchsploit kernel x.x" and search for common weaknesses in the software.